Philip Delaporte: Early life

-Delaporte was born in Worms, Germany, c.
-1868.
+Delaporte was born in Worms, Grand Duchy of Hesse (now Germany), around the year 1868.
 At the age of 14, he immigrated to the United States.
 After being ordained, Delaporte worked on Butaritari with support from the Elim Mission in Los Angeles, California, U.S.

 Delaporte and his wife, Salome, also a missionary, had five children.
-The eldest daughter was born in the U.S. The others, Paul, Mabel, Phiip, and Margaret, were born on Nauru.
+The eldest daughter was born in the U.S. The others, Paul, Mabel, Phillip, and Margaret, were born on Nauru.
 They were thought to be among the first white children born in the Marshall Islands.

 Missionary

 Germany annexed Nauru in 1888 as part of its Imperial German Pacific Protectorate, and German government administrators arrived in 1906, after the discovery of phosphate on the island.
-A Gilbertese pastor named Tabuia had founded the Nauru mission approximately 10 years before the Delaporte family's arrival, but withdrew in 1892 at the request of the German government, leaving a small core of Nauruan Christians.
+A Gilbertese pastor named Tabuia had founded the Nauru mission approximately 10 years before the Delaportes' arrival, but withdrew in 1892 at the request of the German government, leaving a small core of Nauruan Christians.

 Delaporte and his family were sent to Nauru in 1899 by the Central Union Church of Honolulu to work under the auspices of the American Board of Commissioners for Foreign Missions in Micronesia.
 They took over management of the mission and its associated school, the only formal educational institution on the island.
-Delaporte gained the trust of the Nauruans by carrying out medical work (because there was no doctor) and by teaching.
+Delaporte gained the trust of the Nauruans by carrying out medical work (because there was no doctor on the island) and by teaching.
 The school taught reading, writing, arithmetic, geography, German, singing, and Bible history.

 The Delaportes encouraged the Nauruans to dress in a more Western style including Mother Hubbard dresses, singlets (sleeveless shirt or vest), and Lavalavas (simple skirt).
 Polygyny was no longer allowed and traditional Nauruan dances were discouraged.

-When the Pacific Phosphate Company gained control of phosphate mining on Nauru in 1906, Delaporte was able to take advantage of the company's informal connections with the London Missionary Society (LMS) to benefit the mission.
+When the Pacific Phosphate Company gained control of Phosphate mining in Nauru in 1906, Delaporte was able to take advantage of the company's informal connections with the London Missionary Society (LMS) to benefit the mission.
 For example, the LMS assisted in acquiring printing machinery in Sydney, Australia, and the machinery was shipped to Nauru in cooperation with the mining company.